 The number of sessions is a good indicator to determine your running profile: regular?
 Intensive?
 Your pace will then guide you to find shoes to fill.

-If you are used to running more than three times a week whether it is for training or preparing for a race, it is preferable to choose footwear with good cushioning that will ensure maximum comfort.
+If you are used to running more than three times a week whether it is for training or preparing for a race, it is preferable to choose footwear with good cushioning (and socks) that will ensure maximum comfort.
 Your pace will then determine the most suitable footwear for your needs.